chath99/lvr-analysis/README.md

 # lvr-analysis
- Analyse on the profitability and risk of leveraging into equity investments
+ Analysis on the profitability and risk of leveraging into equity investments